Universal binary: Universal applications

 Many software developers have provided universal binary updates for their products since the 2005 WWDC.
 As of December 2008, Apple's website listed more than 7,500 Universal applications.

 On April 16, 2007, Adobe Systems announced the release of Adobe Creative Suite 3, the first version of the application suite in the Universal Binary format.

 From 2006 to 2010, many Mac OS X applications were ported to Universal Binary format, including QuarkXPress, Apple's own Final Cut Studio, Adobe Creative Suite, Microsoft Office 2008, and Shockwave Player with version 11 - after that time most were made Intel-only apps.
 Non-Universal 32-bit PowerPC programs will run on Intel Macs running Mac OS X 10.4, 10.5, and 10.6 (in most cases), but with non-optimal performance, since they must be translated on-the-fly by Rosetta; they will not run on Mac OS X 10.7 Lion and later as Rosetta is no longer part of the OS.

 iOS

 Apple has used the same binary format as Universal Binaries for iOS applications by default on multiple occasions of architectural co-existence: around 2010 during the armv6-armv7-armv7s transition and around 2016 during the armv7-arm64 transition.
 The App Store automatically thins the binaries.
 No trade names were derived for this practice, as it is only a concern of the developer.

 Universal 2

 On June 22, 2020, Apple announced a two-year permanent transition from Intel x86-64-based processors to ARM64-based Apple silicon beginning with macOS Big Sur in late 2020.
-To aid in this transition, a new Universal 2 binary was introduced to enable applications to be run on either x86-64-based processors or ARM64-based processors.
+To aid in this transition, a new Universal 2 binary was introduced, with both x86-64 and ARM64 code packaged in the multi-architecture binary format, to enable applications to be run on either x86-64-based processors or ARM64-based processors.